 In Australia, constitutions or other legislation provide for appointment of judges by the executive arm of government.
-Judges of courts that are established under the Commonwealth Constitution (the High Court, the Federal Court and the Federal Magistrate’s Court) are appointed by the Commonwealth executive.
+Judges of courts that are established under the Commonwealth Constitution (the High Court, the Federal Court and the Federal Circuit and Family Court of Australia) are appointed by the Commonwealth executive.
 Judges of courts established by a state are appointed by their state’s executive; ACT court appointments are made by the executive and Northern Territory appointments are made by the Territory Administrator.

 Judges are addressed in court as ‘Your Honour’, and are referred to in writing as ‘Justice’, eg, ‘Justice Smith’.
 For formal written correspondence they would be addressed as ‘The Honourable Justice Smith’.
 In judgments they are referred to as ‘Smith, J.’